calderast/Hex-maze/src/hexmaze/rl/README.md

 **Table update logic:**

-Both learners use the same rule for deciding which of the 3 tables to update at a given hex:
+The **Q-learner** uses a maze-thirds rule to decide which of the 3 tables to update at a given hex:

 - If the hex is in the same third as the start port (or is a critical choice point): update only the start port's table
 - If the hex is in a different third T: update all tables except T's

 TODO: decide if I like this.
 Figure out what to do with mazes that have more than 1 critical choice point!

+The **TD(λ) learner** does not share value across tables: a trip updates only the active context's table (the start/excluded port when `goal_conditioned=True`, or the single shared table otherwise).
+Cross-context / path-independent generalization is intentionally left to a future model-based component.

 **`start_port` defaults:**